ToniWonKanobi/theoveranalyzed.net/README.md

     This is a *test post* entitled "@@Title@@".

-This would tell Camel to add the post to the tag called `stuff`, then you could use the `{{{TaggedIn}}` template code to add the tag link to the post, generally inside postFooter.html.
+This would tell Camel to add the post to the tag called `stuff`, this then gets appended to the end of the post content.

 The `TaggedIn` template tag will be wrapped inside a `p` called `taggedIn` so you can then style that as you see fit.